electricbookworks/ebw-training/index.md

 This course includes condensed versions of *Starting out with HTML and CSS* and *InDesign best practice for print and ebooks*.

-Booking details:

 *	Duration: four mornings over two weeks
-*	Cost: R6400 ex VAT per person (R7296 incl VAT)
 *	Participants: minimum four, maximum seven
-*	Venue: EBW-arranged training lab

-This is a four-morning course over two weeks, and costs R6400 ex VAT per person, with a minimum of four people and a maximum of seven. *Participants must be regular ebook users*{:.highlight} themselves, so that they are already familiar with the products they are learning to create.
+*Participants must be regular ebook users*{:.highlight} themselves, so that they are already familiar with the products they are learning to create.

 [Read the course notes](making-ebooks/0-3-contents.html){:.button}